BMW 7 Series G12 carbon ceramic brake upgrade

 Will a 405 mm rotor and 8-piston caliper fit a 20-inch wheel on the BMW 7 Series G12?

-Why keep the factory rear caliper on the G12?
+Why keep the factory rear caliper on the BMW 7 Series G12?

 The BMW 7 Series G12 uses an electronic parking brake at the rear.
-Keeping the OEM rear caliper helps preserve native parking brake function and avoids unnecessary electronic complications, while the rear carbon ceramic rotor upgrade still improves thermal consistency and visual balance.
+Keeping the OEM rear caliper preserves native parking brake function and avoids unnecessary electronic complications, while the rear carbon ceramic rotor upgrade still improves thermal consistency and visual balance.

 Does reducing unsprung weight make a difference on a large luxury sedan?

 Yes.
-Reducing rotating and unsprung mass can help a heavy chassis feel more responsive and less burdened over surface changes.
+Reducing rotating and unsprung mass helps a heavy chassis feel more responsive and less burdened over surface changes.
 On a large sedan like the G12, that matters not only for braking response but also for steering feel and overall composure.

 No. This type of upgrade also makes sense for road-driven cars that carry a lot of weight, see repeated high-speed braking, or need cleaner wheels and better thermal stability than the factory iron setup can provide.